elide-dev/elide/README.md

     - ... you can use [J2CL](https://github.com/google/j2cl) & [Closure][7]: rule-level support for [Elemental2](https://github.com/google/elemental2) as well
   - **Build a mobile app**
     - (tbd)

-### **"Why not just use [x] or [x + y]?"**

-This question is another one that varies so much that it defies a stable answer.
-However, here are some common ones:

-- **Why not just use Node?** Kotlin is _way_ faster at runtime, and the toolchain are broader and more robust.
-- **Why not just use Micronaut?** You should.
-Micronaut is awesome.
-Elide is just a set of extensions on top of Micronaut.
-Feel free to use it directly or jump-start with Elide.
-- **Why not just use Ktor?** Ktor is missing the ecosystem Micronaut has and is less compatible with GraalVM (for now).
-- **Why not put these pieces together myself?** You totally can, and if you already want to try, you should consider contributing.
-It's a non-trivial endeavor, though.
-- **Why develop on the JVM?** Consistency across dev machines, robust industry and ecosystem support, _really_ fast tooling, _full_ type checking.
-Coverage and reporting work great.
-- **Why compile for native vs. ship on JVM?** Startup time is measured in `ms`.
-No JIT warmup = instant performance.
-Container replicas don't copy an entire JVM footprint.
-- **Why not use Nashorn or Rhino?** Because they are slow and unlikely to get any better.
-GraalVM is fast, likely to get faster, and more likely to see updates.

-## Cold Showers

-Like any approach, Elide is not helpful in all situations and, at this time, **should be considered alpha-quality** for use in production as a public release.
-Privately, Elide has undergone extensive use in production (see _Adopters & history_ below).
-Even with perfect stability, though, you should consider these points before you pick this
-stack:

-#### Living on the bleeding edge can be painful

-Kotlin/Multiplatform and GraalVM are still considered new technologies.
-You may encounter bugs or missing platform support which can't easily be remedied.
-This is true of any young technology.

-#### GraalVM's polyglot engine isn't insanely fast or stable yet

-Many of the performance and stability issues here will resolve over time, but it's worth noting that using Elide in isomorphic mode is new and may hit some of these issues.
-As a workaround, you can always switch back to CSR and _still_ beat an equivalent Node app to the TTFB punch.

-#### Reflection can be a pain with native images

-If you're compiling a native server binary, it can be a pain to mark reflection sites sufficiently to avoid runtime errors.
-These pains are slowly improving with improved Micronaut code-gen support, but it's still a problem.

 ## About this framework